synnwave/nITG-synn-template/README.md

 ## Credits

 @XeroOl and all [Mirin Template](https://github.com/XeroOl/notitg-mirin/) contributors.
-This template is based off of it.
+This template is based on it.

 @ArcticFqx for [script that allows you to create actors by script](https://github.com/ArcticFqx/nitg-theme/blob/master/Lua/geno.lua).
 This template uses a heavily modified version of it for the [declarative layout feature](https://github.com/synnwave/nITG-synn-template/pull/1).